MicrosoftDocs/entra-docs/docs/verified-id/how-to-register-didwebsite.md

 ## Why do I need to register my decentralized ID?

-For the web trust system, you need to register your decentralized ID to be able to issue and verify your credentials.
+For the web trust system, you need to register your DID to be able to issue and verify your credentials.
 You have to make this information available on your website and complete this registration.
 Otherwise, your public key isn't made public.

 ## How do I register my decentralized ID?